 Output 4.4

-Products and services on ICT climate-change adaptation and mitigation
+Products and services on climate-change and e-waste

 Background

-In line with resolution 34 (Rev. Dubai, 2014) on the role of telecommunications/ICTs in disaster preparedness, early warning, rescue, mitigation, relief and response, which notes the importance for humankind of ITU publications relating to this area of activity; and Resolution 182 (Rev. Busan, 2014) of the Plenipotentiary conference on the role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment.
+In line with resolution 34 (Rev. Dubai, 2014) on the role of telecommunications/ICTs in disaster preparedness, early warning, rescue, mitigation, relief and response, which notes the importance for humankind of ITU publications relating to this area of activity; and PP Resolution 182 on the role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment.

 Implementation framework